 By searching on "Lead Poison", this federal department website offers suggestions against childhood lead poisoning and products that contain lead.

 This information is from the National Library of Medicine at the National Institutes of Health.
 It provides articles from federal departments, e.g. EPA, OSHA, and HUD.

 This webpage offers some articles about lead's effects on children and family members.

 National Institute for Occupational Safety and Health (NIOSH)

-Selected Topic - Lead page is located within the Center for Disease Control website.
+Selected Topic - Lead page is located within the Centers for Disease Control and Prevention website.

 National Lead Information Center (NLIC)